 Starting with the class of 2011, NALP splits the "long term" job category into two groups.
 The first group includes jobs with a known or fixed duration, e.g., 1 year, 2 years, or project-based.
 The second group includes jobs that do not have a known end-point.
-The ABA should adopt this method.
+It is essential that the ABA adopt this method.